secretflow/scql/docs/reference/mysql_compatibility.rst

 CREATE Table
 `````````````
-SCQL get table schemas from GRM, so CREATE TABLE statement must include keyword TID which uniquely identifies a table in GRM.
+The Table created in SCQL is a virtual Table and needs to be mapped to the actual Table, so we extend the statement to transfer the mapping information.
 For more information, please read :doc:`scql_manual`.

 DQL(Data Query Language)
 ~~~~~~~~~~~~~~~~~~~~~~~~